Most new drivers know the basic road rules they need to follow, like sticking to the speed limit and following the traffic signals.

-We all know that operating a phone while driving is a recipe for disaster one way or another, and this year West Australia is changing the rules to reflect just how serious an offence it is.
+We all know that operating a phone while driving is a recipe for disaster one way or another, West Australia introduced mobile phone road rules to reflect just how serious an offense it is.

 West Australia recently introduced a new fine for motorists caught using their mobile phones behind the wheel, and it’s steeper than ever before.
 You can get slapped with a $1,000 fine, the highest amount possible, as well as four demerit points.